Generic Name: aluminum hydroxide (a LOO mi num hye DROX ide)

 Amphojel is usually taken between meals or at bedtime.

-Take this medicine with a full glass (8 ounces) of water.
+Take Amphojel with a full glass (8 ounces) of water.

 Shake the oral suspension (liquid) before you measure a dose.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).